LEE-NS/LEE-NS/README.md

 <div align="center">

 ### 👤 Hello, my name is LEE-NS
-I'm currently in the process of increasing knowledge of web development.
+I'm currently in the process of increasing knowledge of web development

 </div>